12 February 2026

 14 December 2025

-Pont Vieux over the Aude River in Carcasonne, Aude (France)
+Pont Vieux over the Aude River in Carcassonne, Aude (France)

 “We are living in modern times throughout the world and yet are dominated by medieval minds.”